Hemodynamic, Fluid, Temperature, and Bleeding Cases

 Ignored temperatureUnderestimates oxygen demandAdd temp and shivering to every cardiac-risk case

-Picked vasopressor first for blood lossSequence problemRestore volume and source control before pressor fixation
+Reached for a pressor first in blood lossSequence problemRestore volume and control source before pressor fixation

-Missed transfusion refusalEthical/legal gapCheck consent, directives, and alternatives early
+Missed a documented transfusion refusalEthical/legal gapCheck consent, advance directives, and alternatives early

-Overcalled discharge readinessSafety gapRequire stable trends, controlled symptoms, and ordered criteria
+Overcalled discharge readinessSafety gapRequire stable trends, controlled symptoms, ordered criteria

-Escalation should be concise: procedure, anesthetic, baseline, current trend, suspected source, interventions already started, and what is needed now.
-This structure shows CPAN-level judgment because it translates assessment into timely team action.
+Escalate concisely: procedure, anesthetic, baseline, current trend, suspected source, interventions started, and what you need now — this structure demonstrates CPAN-level judgment by turning assessment into timely team action.

 Test Your Knowledge

 A patient after bowel resection becomes pale and restless.
-BP drops from 132/78 preoperatively to 84/48, HR is 128/min, urine output is 10 mL in the last hour, and the abdominal dressing has expanding drainage.
+BP drops from a preoperative 132/78 to 84/48, HR is 128/min, urine output is 10 mL in the last hour, and the abdominal dressing has expanding drainage.
 What is the priority?

 A